keenlabs/KeenClient-Java/query/README.md

 Some special cases are when filters "Group By" and "Inteval" are specified, as well as the Select Unique query.

 For Select Unique queries, the user gets a list of unique values, given the target property.
 Therefore, the QueryResult will be a list of unique property values.
-The QueryResult type only supports Integer, Double, String, and ArrayList values; therefore, if the property value is not of the aforementioned types, then it may be of generic Object type.
+The QueryResult type only supports Integer, Double, String, and ArrayList values; therefore, if the property value is not one of the aforementioned types, then it may be of generic Object type.

 ``` java
 Query query = new QueryBuilder(QueryType.SELECT_UNIQUE_RESOURCE)